knewter/beam_toolbox/README.md

 mix test
 ```

-To run the site, start an iex session with `iex -S mix`, and then run
+To run the site, start an iex session with `iex -S mix`.
+The router will be
-`BeamToolbox.Router.start`.
+supervised and running on port 4000 already.

 Then you can visit http://localhost:4000/pages/foo.

+## Release

+To build a release, just run `mix release`.
+Once that's done, you can run
+`./rel/beam_toolbox/bin/beam_toolbox console` and the production app will be up
+and running, and portable :)

 ## Footnotes, etc.